-Recent advances in the synthesis of semiconducting polymers have greatly enhanced the performance of organic electrochemical transistors (OECTs).^{1,2} OECTs function in aqueous electrolytes which enable the use of these devices for health monitoring and to interphase with biological systems3.
-Moreover, OECTs have high transconductances (g_m) which enables the amplification/transduction of low-voltage biological signals into electric signals^{2,4}.
-Examples of employing OECTs for bioelectronic applications include the recording of electroactive cells, impedance sensing to assess cell barrier properties, and the detection of analytes^{5-9}.
-The OECT operating mechanism is described in several recent studies and will thus not be discussed in detail in this work^{10,11}.
-The OECT performance strongly depends on the choice of the channel material, the device dimension, and the operational voltage12.
+Recent advances in the synthesis of semiconducting polymers have greatly enhanced the performance of organic electrochemical transistors (OECTs).^{1,2} OECTs function in aqueous electrolytes which enable the use of these devices for health monitoring and to interphase with biological systems.3 Moreover, OECTs have high transconductances (g_m) which enables the amplification/transduction of low-voltage biological signals into electric signals.^{2,4} Examples of employing OECTs for bioelectronic applications include the recording of electroactive cells, impedance sensing to assess cell barrier properties, and the detection of analytes.^{5-9} The OECT operating mechanism is described in several recent studies and will thus not be discussed in detail in this work.^{10,11} The OECT performance strongly depends on the choice of the channel material, the device dimension, and the operational voltage.12

 Typically, the channel material consists of an organic mixed ionic-electronic conductor (OMIEC)11 which is designed to simultaneously transport electronic and ionic charge carriers for efficient signal transduction.
 In contact with aqueous electrolytes, solvent molecules, and ions can migrate into the bulk of the channel material (swelling) which opens the structure of the polymer to enable ion penetration into the bulk of the polymer.
-Furthermore, upon applying an electrochemical potential with respect to the gate (or reference) electrode (Ag/AgCl), electronic charges are injected into the OMIEC and ions migrate from the electrolyte into the bulk of the OMIEC to compensate for the electronic charges injected into the system.
-Conventionally, the performance of OECTs is benchmarked by the product of the electronic mobility (μ) and the volumetric charge storage capacitance (C), which are used to calculate the transconductance of the transistor13.
-Although the transconductance is an important figure of merit, it only defines the electrochemical side reactions (faradaic reactions) during device operation, forming reactive side products that may be harmful to biological systems.
+Furthermore, upon applying an electrochemical potential with respect to the gate (or reference) electrode (Ag/ AgCl), electronic charges are injected into the OMIEC and ions migrate from the electrolyte into the bulk of the OMIEC to compensate for the electronic charges injected into the system.
+Conventionally, the performance of OECTs is benchmarked by the product of the electronic mobility (μ) and the volumetric charge storage capacitance (C^) , which are used to calculate the transconductance of the transistor.13 Although the transconductance is an important figure of merit, it only defines the amplification of the device and does not include other aspects such as biocompatibility, electrochemical side reactions, and operational stability.
+While some work described the operational stability of devices,14 little work has been carried out on